MyCodingSucks/MyCodingSucks.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 ![log](/pics/2021-06-06/log.png)

-In User scripts, we have `wan-script`, add this three line in the script:
+In User scripts, we have `wan-script`, add this three lines in the script:

 ```
 cp /jffs/minieap/minieap.conf /etc/